Tough Enough To Live With The Leaving

 —Harriet Lerner in Dance of Anger

 As I grow and change, so does my business.
 I adjust my fees, my teaching hours, and my policies to suit my needs.
 It makes sense that they won’t work for everyone.

-I ran into a colleague a few years ago who had taken on two brothers who had left my studio.
+A few years ago I ran into a colleague who had was teaching two brothers who had recently left my studio.

 “They were so well prepared and seemed as if they really liked you.
 Why did they leave you? ” she asked.

 “They didn’t like my cancellation policy,” I responded.